greenelab/deep-review/all-sections.md

 domain, deep learning methods will need to be interpretable.
 Researchers need to consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify bias.
-We discuss the challenge of model interpretability more thoroughly in the discussion section.
+We discuss the challenge of model interpretability more thoroughly in Discussion.

 #### Applications of deep learning to longitudinal analysis